 Students receive case supervision and prepare for a final oral comprehensive examination that requires four videotaped segments of the case over a minimum of six sessions or six hours, depending upon the clinic site; a write-up of the case; an epistemology paper; and a vignette.

 MFAM 638.
-Family Therapy and Chemical Abuse.
+Substance Use Disorders, Relationships, and Recovery.
 3 Units.

 Examines current theories of etiology of substance use disorders and the effects of psychoactive drug use.
 Emphasizes assessment and evaluation strategies; impact on mental, biological, relational, and community systems; evidence-based prevention and treatment approaches within a recovery process orientation.
 Explores issues of regional multicultural competence, human diversity, and access to care.